aacuna2/ProjectBlackJack/README.md

             exit()
 if Start_or_Stop == "NO":
         print("You have exited game")
-        exit()

 #****************************************************************************************************************************************
 #Fixes:
-        # fix ace problem, once it accounts for ace it still sees ace count as 1 and will subtract 10 for each additional hit

         # user input corrections with no error status

-        # weird bug of Tie  not working in answer to give answer when both are automatic from the random generator.......why????
         # Add on: press enter to play again.....maybe????

         # add names to the output numbers - Completed
         # fix upper and lowercsase inputs - COMPLETED
         # bug if first cards are black jack why no win - Completed
+        # fix ace problem, once it accounts for ace it still sees ace count as 1 and will subtract 10 for each additional hit - Completed
+        # weird bug of Tie  not working in answer to give answer when both are automatic from the random generator.......why???? - Completed

 # Example may work: